How To Prevent Acrylic Paint From Cracking On Shoes?

 - Your paint should be in the direction as your shoe flexes.
 When the acrylic paint flexes in exactly the same direction as your shoes, it reduces any chance of cracking.

-- It might not look the way you want with the first try.
+- It might not look the way you want on the first try.
 However, you should keep at it.
 Remember to paint evenly and wait for the paint to dry before you proceed.

 - This is a crucial step.
 Make the most of an acrylic sealer once you’re done with your painting.
 Never drag the waterproofing spray across your shoes while you’re spraying.
 Do it in pointed bursts otherwise, the paint will smear all over the canvas ruining your art.
 Take your own sweet time.
 Start with one spot, two quick bursts of spray, and then the next spot.
 Cover all the crevices in this manner.